Analysis of the Stochastic Indicator

 A narrow market bottom that does not reach very deep below 20%

-Very wide, deep market bottoms
+Very wide and broad market bottoms